pdc20/GS_Anki_Prototype/README.md

 # Google Sheets to Anki Prototype
 Yeah I know the title is generic but this is just a prototype.
-I'll deal with that later.
+I'll deal with it later.

 This is a custom app that lets you join two CSV files where the first has a column that has IDs of rows in the second file (analogous to foreign keys in database entities).